WIGN

-WIGN (1550 kHz) is a commercial AM radio station broadcasting a radio format of Bluegrass Music, Southern Gospel Music and Christian talk and teaching.
-Licensed to Bristol, Tennessee, United States, it serves the Tri-Cites - Johnson City - Kingsport and Bristol areas of Tennessee and Virginia.
-The station is owned by Mountain Music Ministries, LLC.
+WIGN (1550 AM) is a commercial radio station licensed to Bristol, Tennessee, United States, and serving the Tri-Cites area of Tennessee and Virginia.
+Owned by Mountain Music Ministries, LLC, the station broadcasts a format of Bluegrass Music, Southern Gospel Music and Christian talk and teaching.

 By day, WIGN is powered at 35,000 watts non-directional.
 But 1550 AM is a Canadian and Mexican clear-channel frequency.
 So to reduce interference, WIGN must greatly reduce nighttime power to 6 watts.
 WIGN also broadcasts on a 250 watt FM translator, 92.1 MHz W221EC.